C1.1 Business conversation and writing at advanced level

 This course is for you if you have already mastered English at a high level, but would like to fine-tune your business English further so you become even better and are better able to avoid potential misunderstandings.

-Therefore, we will focus on high-level skills such as summarising decisions and rounding off meetings.
+Therefore, we will focus on high-level skills such as summarising decisions, making an impact in presentations and rounding off meetings.

 We will also look at how you can improve the impression you make on your business partners and colleagues, and you will have the opportunity to hone your social skills when it comes to engaging in small talk and breaking the ice when meeting new contacts.